dbashford/mimosa-minify/README.md

 mimosa-minify
 ===========

-This is Mimosa's minification module.
+This is a Mimosa minification module.
 It handles both JS and CSS minification.
-It is a Mimosa dependency.
+This module is no longer supported.  `minify-js` and `minify-css` should be used instead.

 * For more information regarding Mimosa, see http://mimosa.io
 * For information regarding minification in Mimosa, see http://mimosa.io/optimization.html